iBicha/playlet/docs/README.md

 To implement functionality that runs in background threads, [Task](https://developer.roku.com/en-ca/docs/references/scenegraph/control-nodes/task.md)s must be used.

-Setting up a task involes lots of boilerplate: setting up the task in an xml file, defining inputs and outputs, code to listen for a task to finish, and so on.
+Setting up a task involves lots of boilerplate: setting up the task in an xml file, defining inputs and outputs, code to listen for a task to finish, and so on.

 That's why there's a BrighterScript plugin that generates a task for a function with the attribute `@asynctask`.